kafeiinteractif/katli/README.md

 `./deploy project init d7` (or d8)

 This will try to create a settings.php for your project.
-You can create one yourself as project.settings.php (and project.services.yml for Drupal8 sites).
+You can create one yourself as settings/project/settings.php (and project.services.yml for Drupal8 sites).

 `./deploy project si`